The other day I wrote about letting my kids simply feel whatever they feel.

 You can write or draw about how you feel.

-For some kids, just going off to yell outside is enough to help them calm down, but one of my kids really struggles to get control of his big feelings, even when he want’s to.
-I need to help him find ways to calm down so he can move on.
+For some kids, just going off to yell outside is enough to help them calm down, but some kids really struggles to get control of their big feelings, even when they want to.
+We need to teach those kids ways to find ways to calm down so they can move on.

-For that child I need to set a limit.
-A very firm limit.
+For that child I need to set a firm limit and then gently redirect.

 The tasks I offer are always something that involves physical movement, but not a lot of thought.
-I have found things like building lego, or folding washing, or painting, or walking to the letter box – something that involves her body but is easy for her – gives her an opportunity to fully engage in the new task while she slowly lets her anger or sadness ebb away.
+I have found things like building lego, or folding washing, or drawing, or walking to the letter box – something that involves the child’s physical body but is easy for them and doesn’t take much thought or effort (these heavy work activities for kids are great for this too).
+This gives the child an opportunity to fully engage in a new task while redirecting their attention and slowly letting their anger or sadness ebb away.

 More Resources and Ideas